sachinksalim/brain-tumor-segmentation/README.md

 | ![model_arch](https://user-images.githubusercontent.com/23056099/208560025-5c35ef6c-6825-4242-815b-724748caea6a.png) |
 |:--:|
 | <b>3D U-Net Architecture</b>|

+U-Net is a widely used network structure that consists of a contracting and a symmetric expanding path that enables segmentation for the entire input image[3].
+In practice, it is very challenging to achieve a single “optimized” model and thus, an ensemble of multiple models can generally improve the segmentation accuracy[4].
+In this paper, we propose three different 3D U-Nets with different hyper-parameters and also an ensemble to 3D U-Nets.
+For each 3D U-Net, the smaller 3D patches will be extracted to minimize memory overhead and also a data reshaping is done where all four modalities of the MRI volume are concatenated together.
+Furthermore, during testing, a sliding window approach is used to predict class labels with overlap between patches as a testing augmentation method to improve accuracy.
+Even though many new methods show superior performance, a recent paper  claimed that vanilla U-Net can yield robust and superior performance[5].

 We used three different U-Net models with hyperparameters as follows:
 Model | N | M | f